Skip to main content

 What happens to my weight if I stop GLP-1 medication?

 Clinical trials and real-world data show that most people regain a significant portion of lost weight after stopping GLP-1 medications.
 These drugs support reduced appetite and calorie intake; when you stop, appetite often returns and weight can come back.
 Maintenance strategies include gradual dose tapering (under provider guidance), sustained lifestyle changes (diet and exercise), and sometimes continued low-dose therapy.
-This calculator does not model post-cessation weight changes—discuss long-term planning with your healthcare provider.
+This calculator does not model post-cessation weight changes, discuss long-term planning with your healthcare provider.

-Data last reviewed against clinical trial updates: April 2026.
+Data last reviewed against clinical trial updates: May 2026.

 Medical Estimation Note